 Other areas of focus Why Our response and significant findings Fraud risk from revenue recognition This is a presumed fraud risk.
-Management may have the incentive to overstate in order to achieve the intended financial results.
-Our audit procedures test for potential overstatement of revenues through: Testing of journal entries Testing of QBP and other performance based funding to ensure appropriate revenue recognition Testing of capital additions to ensure appropriate treatment of repair and maintenance costs Review of management estimates for potential bias Based on the results of our audit procedures, no audit misstatements were identified.
+Management may have the incentive to overstate in order to achieve the intended financial results and meet the requirements under the Hospital's accountability agreements.
+Our audit procedures test for potential overstatement of revenues through: Testing of journal entries; Agreeing recorded revenues to supporting documentation; and Assessing the appropriateness of management's revenue recognition assumptions.
+Based on the results of our audit procedures, no audit misstatements were identified.
 Fraud risk from management override of controls This is a presumed fraud risk.
 Management may override internal controls in order to perpetrate or conceal fraud.
 As the risk is not rebuttable, our audit methodology incorporates the required procedures in professional standards to address this risk.
 These procedures include testing of journal entries and other adjustments, performing a retrospective review of estimates and evaluating the business rationale of significant unusual transactions, as well as other procedures as considered appropriate by us.
-We have also tested a sample of procurements and expense reports (management and board) to ensure compliance with Hospital policy.
+Contravention of Hospital policies and procedures This is a potential reputational risk in the event that public funds are used for personal purposes.
+We selected a sample of expense reports for members of the board as well as senior management to assess the extent of compliance with Hospital policies.
+We also selected a sample of procurements in order to assess instances of non-compliance with the Hospital's procurement policies.
+Based on the results of our review, we did not identify any instances of non-compliance with the Hospital's policies.